-California's Child Abuse Neglect and Reporting Act designates certain individuals as mandated reporters and institutes training requirements to ensure these individuals are able to perform their duties and keep children safe.
-Learn how you can meet these training requirements.
+California’s Child Abuse Neglect and Reporting Act designates certain individuals as mandated reporters and institutes training requirements to ensure these individuals are able to perform their duties and keep children safe.
+Find out if your organization needs to implement mandated reporter training.

 Which Organizations Need Mandated Reporter Training Solutions

 As of January 2021, certain human resources employees and supervisors in the State of California are required to report suspected child abuse.
 This change impacts human resources employees at companies who employ minors, as well as supervisors whose duties require direct contact with and supervision of minors in the workplace.